- We advise you to reconsider your need to travel to Egypt due to ongoing political tension and the threat of terrorist

 - We strongly advise Australians not to travel to the Governorate of North Sinai, including along the Taba-Suez Road, due to the high threat of terrorist attack and risks posed by violent criminals.
-Following a suicide car bombing which killed 30 Egyptian soldiers in October 2014, a state of emergency has been declared in the Governorate of North Sinai and dusk to dawn curfews imposed.
+Terrorist attacks occur frequently in the Governorate of North Sinai targeting Egyptian security forces.
+A state of emergency has been declared in the Governorate of North Sinai and dusk to dawn curfews imposed.
 The border crossing to Gaza at Rafah is closed at most times.
-See Safety and Security.
+See Safety and security.

 - Be a smart traveller.
 Before heading overseas: